python-boltons/cc-python/README.md

 Now that we have pushed some code to it, we can cleanup our new repository a
 bit:

+* Click on the little gear next to the "About" header on this project's GitHub page.
+* Add this project's ReadTheDocs URL to the "Website" input box.
-* Tag the repository with relevant topics (at the very least, tag the repo with the [python][9] and [cc-python][8] topics) by clicking the little gear next to the "About" header.
-Before leaving this menu, you may also want to uncheck all boxes in the "Include in the home page" section.
+* Tag the repository with relevant topics (at the very least, tag the repo with the [python][9] and [cc-python][8] topics).
+* Uncheck all boxes in the "Include in the home page" section.

 ## How to Propagate Changes to All Cookiecutter Projects